73rhodes/bbplayer/README.md

-BBPlayer.JS
+bbplayer.js
 ===========

-Simple HTML5 Audio Player
+A Simple HTML5 Audio Player

 About
 -----

-This script lets you add multiple audio tracks to the HTML5 <audio> element and set up your own control buttons and CSS styles.
-The focus is on keeping it simple & easy to set up and customize.
+bbplayer.js is a simple HTML5 Audio player that lets you add multiple source tracks to the HTML5
+<audio> element and set up your own control buttons and CSS styles.
+The focus is on keeping it
+simple & easy to set up and customize.

 The main features it supports are:

 1. Create a playlist of multiple tracks